QCBSRworkshops/qcbsRworkshops/README.md

 ### Clean workshops

-To clean up cache and files created during the build, use
+To clean up cache and files created during the build of the workshop (the slides), use

 ``` r
 # if the workshop folder is the current directory (preferred), then use